jboetticher/OpenRosettaSmartContract/README.md

 To deploy to Arweave with SmartWeave, you will need your keyfile for your account.
 The project is set up to use a keyfile named `keyfile.json`, stored in the main directory.
 Take a look at the scripts to see how to customize your deployments.

+## Testing
+We use jest to run our test environment.
+Each test suite in jest requires a new instance of ArLocal, otherwise a SQL error occurs.
+This is handled by the default function of `testSetup.ts`, which uses a random port.
+It is unlikely for ports to conflict, but if they do, then you can either attempt to run the test suites again or run them individually.

+## To-Do
+- Refactor ContractException tests to do dry runs and check for an exception.
+- Refactor inputs in tests to use input types.